angryronald/currency-convertor/ReadMe.md

 13. [com.nosto.internal.currency.application]: Stores Application class which encapsulate all Queries and Commands classes.
 14. [com.nosto.internal.currency.application.query]: Stores queries classes which having business logic and only focusing only in reading data
 15. [com.nosto.internal.currency.application.command]: Stores commands classes which having business logic and focusing on update, insert and delete process.
-16. [com.nosto.lib]: Stores all internal classes (internal library)
+16. [com.nosto.lib]: Stores all internal classes (internal library) which doesn't relate with business logic and can be use across domain

 ## Notes
 1. The test will focusing on testing the interface